hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_notebook_workspace.html.markdown

 Manages an SQL Notebook Workspace.

-!> CosmosDb Notebook Workspace is now Deprecated - as such the `azurerm_cosmosdb_notebook_workspace` resource is deprecated and will be removed in v4.0 of the AzureRM Provider.
+!> **Note:** CosmosDb Notebook Workspace is now Deprecated - as such the `azurerm_cosmosdb_notebook_workspace` resource is deprecated and will be removed in v4.0 of the AzureRM Provider.

+~> **NOTE:** CosmosDb Notebook (the feature itself) is not deprecated and will return: https://learn.microsoft.com/en-us/azure/cosmos-db/notebooks-faq.

+~> **NOTE:** However, CosmosDb Notebook feature no longer uses the permanent notebook workspace being referred to the public surface in the RP (have since moved to temporary notebooks workspaces which are short-lived <1 hour).

 ## Example Usage